spotinst/help/src/docs/ocean/tools-and-integrations/setup-and-config-grafane-4-ocean.md

 4. Select the **Prometheus** datasource.
 5. Click **Import**.

-The following set of [dashboards](https://docs.spot.io/ocean/tools-and-integrations/grafana-dashboard) is available in Grafana:
+The following set of Ocean [dashboards](https://docs.spot.io/ocean/tools-and-integrations/grafana-dashboard) is available in Grafana:

 * Current Status (displayed by default).
 * Cost and Usage.